 The fourth important value in WordPress wp-config.php file is DB_HOST.
 For most web hosting providers, this value needs to be localhost, which is the value in the file by default.

-We hope you find this guide helpful and that you were able to solve your WordPress “error establishing a database connection” problem.
-However, WordPress experts recommend using managed WordPress hosting to reduce the stress by handing over the technical challenges to professionals.
+We hope you find this guide helpful and that you were able to solve the WordPress error establishing a database connection issue.

 Did you figure out any other way to get rid of this problem?
 Let us know in the comments section below and mention what worked and what didn’t work for you.
 It will benefit others who are facing the same problem as you.